Wild Animals in Distress

 - Find an appropriately sized cardboard box (not so large that the animal can thrash about and hurt itself, but not so small that it can't rest comfortably) and line the bottom of the box with a soft cloth (not terry cloth-animals can catch their toenails in the "loops" and hurt themselves further).

-- Put the animal in the box, close it up, and put the box on a heating pad set on "low."
-If you don't have a heating pad, you can put a homemade hot water bottle:
+- Put the animal in the box, close it up, and put the box on a heating pad set on "low" or a hot water bottle.
+To make a homemade hot water bottle:

-- (To make a homemade hot water bottle, moisten a washcloth and place it in a small Ziploc plastic bag.
+- Moisten a washcloth and place it in a small Ziploc plastic bag.

-- Heat the unsealed bag in a microwave oven for 1-2 minutes, or until the bag is very warm.
+- Heat the unsealed bag in a microwave oven for 20 seconds at a time until the bag is very warm.

 - Carefully seal the bag and wrap it in a small towel.